GaloisInc/BESSPIN-Tool-Suite/README.md

 * [The Nix Package Manager](https://nixos.org/nix/)
 * [SSITH-FETT-Environment](https://github.com/DARPA-SSITH-Demonstrators/SSITH-FETT-Environment) checked out at `2430b00b1becf8957d7fe4a304fb820e74e66972`, with the environment pre-populated at `nix/store`
 * [DARPA-SSITH-Demonstrators fork](https://github.com/DARPA-SSITH-Demonstrators/firesim) of [FireSim](https://fires.im), checked out at `1c2ce5cb6594e0d39fb547d910ac8dac9e7f6cbb`
-* A minimal version of CloudGFE, with the prebuilt firesim interface binaries and kernel modules
+* A minimal version of CloudGFE, with the prebuilt FireSim interface binaries and kernel modules

+See the instructions in `build/FireSimAMI.md` to recreate the image manually.

 ## User Manual ##